dumbstars/landsat8-downloader/README.md

 In landsat_downloader.py :-
 1. at line 1 set LIMIT to the maximum number of scenes for which you want to download data
-2. at line 2 set the file path where the scene_list file and get_urls_log file is stored
+2. at line 2 set the FILE_PATH to the directory where the scene_list file and get_urls_log file is stored

 [scene_list file is available at https://landsat-pds.s3.amazonaws.com/c1/L8/scene_list.gz and contains meta data about all the available satellite data]